-The course will have two exams, each constituting 25% of the grade, one final exam constituting 35% of the grade, and homework assignments constituting 15% of the grade.
+The course will have one midterm constituting 25% of the grade, and one final exam constituting 35% of the grade.
+The remaining 40% of the grade will be based on homework given throughout the semester.
 You will be allowed to take a make-up test only in very special circumstances.
 If you miss an exam, contact the instructor as soon as possible.